United States Attorney Anne M. Tompkins

 Western District of North Carolina

-The investigation into Brewton was handled by the FBI, MID, IRS, and HHS-OIG.
-Special Assistance to the Task Force was provided by the North Carolina Division of Medical Assistance, Program Integrity Section.
 The prosecution was handled by Assistant U.S. Attorneys Kelli Ferry and Jenny Grus Sugar of the U.S. Attorney’s Office in Charlotte.

 The investigation and charges are the work of the Western District’s joint Health Care Fraud Task Force.
 The Task Force is multi-agency team of experienced federal and state investigators, working in conjunction with criminal and civil Assistant United States Attorneys, dedicated to identifying and prosecuting those who defraud the health care system, and reducing the potential for health care fraud in the future.
 The Task Force focuses on the coordination of cases, information sharing, identification of trends in health care fraud throughout the region, staffing of all whistleblower complaints, and the creation of investigative teams so that individual agencies may focus their unique areas of expertise on investigations.
 The Task Force builds upon existing partnerships between the agencies and its work reflects a heightened effort to reduce fraud and recover taxpayer dollars.